hashicorp/vagrant/v2/docs/host_only_networking.md

 to the VMs involved and the host machine.
 The outside world cannot join this network.

-Vagrant allows users to assign a static IP to a VM, which is then setup using host-only networking.
+Vagrant allows users to assign a static IP or a dynamic IP via DHCP to a VM, which is then setup using host-only networking.

 <div class="alert alert-block alert-notice">
   <h3>Supported Operating Systems</h3>